bg

 • Beyond tipping and payments, what is Dogecoin actually used for?

-Its utility is intentionally limited.
-Dogecoin's primary and almost exclusive use case is as a peer-to-peer digital currency for fast, low-cost payments and online tipping.
-It lacks the native smart contract functionality found in platforms like Ethereum, meaning it cannot support decentralised applications (dApps), DeFi protocols, or NFTs.
-Its value proposition is its simplicity as a transactional currency.
+Its utility is intentionally simple.
+Dogecoin's primary use case is for fast, low-cost peer-to-peer payments and online tipping.
+It lacks the native smart contract functionality of platforms like Ethereum, so it cannot support decentralized applications (dApps), DeFi protocols, or NFTs.

 • Is Dogecoin a safe investment for beginners?